 Nominators must be an AAST Fellow with membership in good standing, adhere to specific criteria as outlined in the AAST Fellows policy and have the nominee's current curriculum vitae in a Word-compatible format.

 2017 inductees were formally inducted at the AAST 2018 Annual Meeting.
-The nomination process for the AAST 2019 Fellows inductees is now open.
-The application process will close on May 17, 2019 and nominees will be notified this summer.
+The nomination process for the AAST 2019 Fellows inductees closed on May 17, 2019 and nominees will be notified this summer.
 The next class of 2019 AAST inductees will be formally inducted at the 2019 AAST Annual Meeting this September in St. Louis.

 Current AAST Fellows